What if I see a link in an NFT's description?

 • Updated

-If you received an unexpected NFT airdrop
+If you received an unexpected airdrop

 If you see an unknown NFT in your wallet